adunis/globe-seekers-vault/notes/La Magia.md

 ## Occult Magic: The Hidden Paths

-Occult magic occupies a unique position in the cosmic order, drawing power from sources beyond both the Weave and the Primordial Planes.
+Occult magic occupies a unique position in the cosmic order, drawing power from sources beyond both the Weave and the [[Primordial Planes]].
 This tradition delves into the spaces between established magical frameworks, accessing power through understanding of cosmic truths that even the gods prefer to ignore.

 Bards represent perhaps the most sophisticated practitioners of occult magic.
 Their power stems from an understanding that reality itself is a performance—a grand symphony of creation that can be manipulated through artistic expression.
 When a bard performs, they aren't simply creating music or poetry; they're tapping into fundamental frequencies that underpin existence itself.
 Their compositions can alter reality because they're participating in the original song of creation, a power that predates even the Primordial Lords.